-Fixed-Rate Electricity Plans
+Fixed-Rate Electricity Explained

-Variable-rate structures, on the other hand, follow the ebbs and flows of the wholesale electricity index market.
+Variable-rate structures, also known as “floating” your rate since you aren’t locking in a price, follow the ebbs and flows of the wholesale electricity index market.
 These rates are often tied to day-ahead market prices, set by Regional Transmission Organizations (RTOs) and Independent System Operators (ISOs).
-Variable rate plans can be month-to-month or tied to a contract term where the supplier agrees to a set “adder” or profit margin that is added to the total wholesale cost of the market each billing cycle.

 Fixed vs Variable Rates: A Side-by-Side Comparison